mendrugory/blog/content/cv.md

 _Senior SW Engineer_ • Sep, 2015 — Sep, 2016

-I become the first tech employee of the company and, therefore, I had to create all the tech environment of Palmtree Statistics to later design, develop and maintain on production SW solutions to help professional sport traders.
+Palmtree Statistics first tech employee and, therefore, I had to create all the tech environment of Palmtree Statistics to later design, develop and maintain on production SW solutions to help professional sport traders.

 **Main project**: